 Display Fully Qualified Domain Name

-netstat command list hostnames in a simple manner and with a fast way.
+netstat will list hostnames in a simple manner and in a fast way.
 It can skip some domain names too.
 We can for

 netstat to print fully qualified domain names with

 We can see that only resolved DNS names or fully qualified domain names are shown like